DevExpress-Examples/asp-net-mvc-grid-call-action-on-custom-button-click/Readme.md

 1. Use the [GridViewClientSideEvents.CustomButtonClick](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewClientSideEvents.CustomButtonClick) property to assign a JavaScript function to the [CustomButtonClick](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.CustomButtonClick) event.

-    Call the [Url.Action](https://learn.microsoft.com/ru-ru/dotnet/api/system.web.mvc.urlhelper.action) method to generate a URL to an action method and send the result string to the `CustomButtonClick` function as a parameter.
+    Call the [Url.Action](https://learn.microsoft.com/ru-ru/dotnet/api/system.web.mvc.urlhelper.action) method to generate a URL to an action method and send the resulting string to the `CustomButtonClick` function as a parameter.

     ```cs
     settings.ClientSideEvents.CustomButtonClick =